 Korea House is located in Laureles about four blocks from the second park of Laureles (Segunda Parque de Laureles).
 And the nearest Medellín Metro station is the Estadio station on the B Line.
 Also, this restaurant is located about a 20-minute walk from the Estadio metro station.

-In addition, taxis or Uber are other options to get to this restaurant, just provide the address below.
+In addition, taxis are another option to get to this restaurant, just provide the address below.

 Address: Transversal 39B #77-56, Laureles, Medellín